MicrosoftDocs/visualstudio-docs/mac/supported-versions-net.md

 * .NET Core v3.0 is installed by default for 8.3.
 * .NET Core v2.1.701 (v2.1.700 for 8.1) is installed by default with the installer.
 * To download any other version of .NET Core, visit the [dotnet page](https://dotnet.microsoft.com/download/dotnet-core).
-* When using .NET Core 3.0, C# version 8 will be used by default.
+* When you use .NET Core 3.0, C# version 8 will be used by default.
 C# 7.3 is default when using .NET Core 2.x.
 See [C# language versioning](/dotnet/csharp/language-reference/configure-language-version) for more info.
 * For information on installing a preview version of Visual Studio for Mac, see the [Install a Preview Release](./install-preview.md) guide.